OP-Ellis/Potions-of-Illiac-Bay/README.md

 *I plan to update this mod in the future, hopefully adding potions into system of shops.
 Also hope to make more mods expanding upon alchemy and potion crafting system*

+Development notes
+Locale_text_error:
+Custom names doesn't seem to be supported for potions.
+Have to use Internal strings for now.